Incident Response Engineer Jobs in USA with Visa Sponsorship

 Does an Incident Response Engineer role qualify as a specialty occupation for H-1B purposes?

 Yes, incident response engineering qualifies as a specialty occupation when the position requires at minimum a bachelor's degree in computer science, cybersecurity, information systems, or a closely related field.
-USCIS has approved H-1B petitions for this role consistently, though petitions that describe generalist IT duties rather than specialized security work are more likely to receive a Request for Evidence.
+USCIS has approved H-1B visa petitions for this role consistently, though petitions that describe generalist IT duties rather than specialized security work are more likely to receive a Request for Evidence.
 The job description must establish that a specific degree is a normal minimum requirement for the position.

 Which visa types are most common for Incident Response Engineers seeking sponsorship?